 Nothing takes priority over his needs, and nothing should require any output of energy much less compromise on his part.
 The narcissist now makes no demonstration of the love that he so often professes with words, and you begin to realize that all you are holding onto are words and hope.

 And yet you will suck it all up.
 He will do this to you again and again and you will let him get away with it.
 You will continue your self-imposed penance because you have bought into the illusion you fell for at the start and are desperately trying to make it reappear.

 With a narcissist, you will eventually come to accept that there was never any mutuality in your relationship.
 It has always been all about him.
 At some point you would have known this, it would have been normalized and you would have accepted it.

-There will be much that you have sacrificed -your friends, your interests, your personal tastes- to be all that you can be to impress him.
+There will be much that you have sacrificed -your friends, your aspirations, even the little things that give you joy- to be all that you can be to impress him.
 You will persist in selflessly serving his needs, jockeying for crumbs of attention, and losing your dignity and self-respect in the process.

 The breakdown is inevitable.
 You will, at a certain point and as sure as night and day, find that you have been sucked completely dry.

 The Great Escape